Quantitative measure equivalence between amenable groups: Introduction

-Saying that two groups are $\LL^p$ orbit equivalent for some $p\geq 1$ means in our terminology that there exists an $(\LL^p,\LL^p)$ orbit equivalence coupling between them (the same is true for measure equivalence).
+Saying that two groups are $\LL^p$ orbit equivalent for some $p\geq 1$ means in our terminology that there exists an $(\LL^p,\LL^p)$ orbit equivalence coupling between them.
 Note that for $p<1$, what one would like to call $\LL^p$ orbit equivalence fails to be a transitive relation, so we will refrain from using such a terminology.
 Nevertheless, such a notion actually defines a very natural pseudo-distance on the space of all finitely generated groups (see Sec. \ref{secIntro:Space}), and we will see for instance that the Heisenberg group and $\Z^4$ are at distance zero, while the distance between $\Z^n$ and $\Z^m$ is equal to $\abs{\log n-\log m}$.

-The rest of this introduction contains a summarized description of our main results, and is organized in four subsections.
-The first two ones are about amenable groups: \S \ref{secIntro:isop} contains a general rigidity result related to the isoperimetric profile, while \S \ref{secIntro:Constructions} has a flexibility flavor as it deals with constructions of concrete orbit equivalences.
-In \S \ref{secIntro:hyper}, we state a rigidity result for hyperbolic groups.
-Finally, in \ref{secIntro:Space} we briefly discuss a point of view that emerges from the notion of $(\varphi,\psi)$-integrable coupling (this can be seen as an introduction to the results of Section \ref{sec: prelim}).
+The rest of this introduction contains a summarized description of our main results, and is organized in three subsections.
+Section \ref{secIntro:isop} contains a general rigidity result related to the isoperimetric profile, while Section \ref{secIntro:Constructions} has a flexibility flavor as it deals with constructions of concrete orbit equivalences.
+Finally, in Section \ref{secIntro:Space} we briefly discuss a point of view that emerges from the notion of $(\varphi,\psi)$-integrability (this can be seen as an introduction to the results of Section \ref{sec: prelim}).